cocotb/cocotb/documentation/source/task_bfms.rst

                 self.ack_ev.set()

-Python methods that will result in task calls in the HDL are decorated with the @cocotb.bfm_import decorator, while Python methods that will be called from the HDL are decorated with the :class:`cocotb.bfm_export` decorator.
+Python methods that will result in task calls in the HDL are decorated with the :class:`cocotb.bfm_import` decorator, while Python methods that will be called from the HDL are decorated with the :class:`cocotb.bfm_export` decorator.